qtumproject/qtumbook/part2/erc20-token.md

 https://github.com/OpenZeppelin/zeppelin-solidity/blob/4ce0e211c500aa756120c4f2851cc75518123309/contracts/ownership/Ownable.sol#L28

-To satisfy this modifier, we'll need to call the method using the same UXTO address that created the contract.
+To satisfy this modifier, we'll need to call the method using the UXTO address that created the contract.
 But the owner UXTO was already spent when we created the contract.
 We can't use it again to make another method call!

 The way to get around this problem is to create a new UXTO with the same address, endowing it with enough value to pay for the transaction we want to make.
 Since UXTO can be used once only, you'll need to generate an UXTO for each transaction.